Hierarchical Embedded Bayesian Additive Regression Trees: Applications Results

 \section{Applications \& Results}

-This section describes the fitting of HE-BART to some example data sets.
-We compare across different models, including: a Linear Mixed-Effects (LME) model, fitted using the \texttt{lme4} \citep{bates2011package} \texttt{R} \citep{rcite} package; a Bayesian LME model, fitted using the \texttt{brms} \citep{burkner2017brms} \texttt{R} package, with the default values for the number of MCMC iterations (2000), MCMC chains (4), and warmup (1000), and a $\text{Normal}(0, 1)$ prior for the parameter coefficient(s); and standard BART, fitted using the \texttt{dbarts} \citep{dbarts} \texttt{R} package, with the default values for the number of trees (200), number of posterior samples (1000), number of burn-in samples (100).
-The main performance results presented are calculated on out of sample values.
+This section describes the fitting of HEBART to some example data sets as we compare across different models, including: a Linear Mixed-Effects (LME) model, fitted using the \texttt{lme4} \citep{bates2011package} package; in \texttt{R} \citep{rcite} and standard BART, fitted using the \texttt{dbarts} \citep{dbarts} \texttt{R} package, with the default values for the number of trees (200), number of posterior samples (1000), number of burn-in samples (100).
+The main performance results presented are calculated on out-of-sample values for a certain number of test sets.
+Since BART cannot incorporate mixed effects, other than as part of the main covariate set, we partition the results into BART including grouping information, which we expect to perform well though it does not solve the hierarchical modeling problem, versus BART without grouping information, which usually performs worse than our approach since it lacks all the data.